Ági Pataki

-The native form of this personal name is Pataki Ági.
-This article uses Western name order when mentioning individuals.

 Ági Pataki (born Ágnes Pataki, September 5, 1951) is a Hungarian model and film producer.
 She was featured in posters for the Kőbánya Pharmaceuticals' Fabulon product line for about two decades.
 She also appeared in promotions for brands such as Pepsi, Philip Morris, L'Oréal Professionnel, and Semperit.
 In 2019, at age 67, she became the poster face of Helia-D's Cell Concept anti-wrinkle product line.

 Career

 Early life

 Before the 1956 Hungarian Revolution, Pataki's father was an officer in the country's military.
 After the revolution, he became an economic researcher.
 Her mother was an administrator at the Ministry of Health.
 Pataki spent her childhood in Budapest.
 After graduation, she worked as professional interpreter, having passed a German-Spanish tour guide exam.

 Modeling

 While escorting a tour group on a visit to a Budapest salon in the late 1960s, Pataki was discovered by the salon's owner who encouraged her to become a model.
 In 1970, a photograph of Pataki by Andrea Némeths was discovered by graphic designer József Finta, the PR director of Kőbánya Pharmaceuticals.
 She became the poster model for the company's Fabulon line of cosmetics throughout the 1970s and 1980s.
 Commenting on her modelling career with the company, Pataki said, "...
 I think I was more influenced by women than men.
 It is no coincidence that they chose the face of a female cosmetic.
 The specialist who picked me for this task was a woman looking for a face to target women... " Pataki also modeled in advertisements for several international products, working with photographers including János Fenyő, Gábor Modos and Miklós Lengyel.

 In 2003 she appeared in Elle magazine.
 In 2014, she was Hungary's first "It Woman" in the L'Oréal Professionnel It Looks campaign.
 In 2015, 2016, and 2017 Forbes selected her as the 9th most influential Hungarian woman in culture.